 They say that Hong Kong is a shopper's paradise, and it is.
 The reason for this, in my opinion, is because everything here apart from the food is really ridiculously cheap.
 Things like clothes, shoes, gadgets and everything in between can be found for boner-inducing prices.
 I am, of course, talking about this in relation to KL prices.
 For example, your standard black-and-white Chuck Taylors will be about RM115 in that Converse store in 1u.
 Here, however, they can be found for less than RM70 if you know where to look.
 The best part though would be the Cotton On stores.
 Back home, a miserable t-shirt will demand that you pay over RM60 if you wish to be its wearer, but here, you can get TWO for less than RM70.
 Then you have the gadgets and other things with wires and buzzing bits in them.
 I paid HKD1090 for a pair of rather big and heavy Shure headphones, which really is quite a bargain because that very same pair would come with a price tag twice as heavy in KL, and I know you will think I'm mad for paying that much for something as seemingly unimportant as that, but for me it's money well spent because every time I put them on I get the most wonderful eargasms.
 And at least I don't spend 500 quid on a pair of bloody shoes.

+Movie prices here are preposterously high though, the cheapest being HKD60 for a single ticket, no popcorn, no drinks, no hot dogs.
+Based on the current exchange rate, 1 Ringgit is approximately 2.4HKD, so you do the math.
 If you're a KL dweller and you feel like having a good time with your mates, you'd go to 1u or The Curve for lunch/dinner, bowling, pool and a movie.
 Here, however, the people don't go for dinner and to the movies after that, oh no, here they go clubbing.
 The most famous clubbing district here is Lan Kwai Fong, or LKF as it is so fondly known as, with clubs and bars at every nook and cranny, and the crowd really is something to behold.
 Just imagine Petaling Street, but at 2 a.m. in the morning and you pretty much have the picture.

-'I haven't danced for such a long timeee!' and 'Oh I wanna dance soooo badly!'.
+Anyway during my first week here, my new found mates were talking about going to LKF the coming Saturday night.
+While we were on that topic a few of the girls kept saying things like 'I haven't danced for such a long timeee!' and 'Oh I wanna dance soooo badly!'.
 Now when the word 'dance' is put that way what I picture is proper dancing, not ballroom dancing obviously, but more like salsa or contemporary social dancing like you would see at an urban dance competition.
 Yes I know that I probably sound like a naive imbecile, especially if you're a clubber yourself, but what you must understand is that I was a clubbing virgin at that point of time.
 So when I stepped into a club for the first time in my whole bloody life, what I expected to see was people dancing in the aforementioned manner, not shaking about like a scarecrow being shagged by a cow.
 For the first half an hour or so I just stood at the bar ordering and consuming my share of 'free drinks' (typical entry fees are HKD200 and above, what you get with that varies depending on the club of your choice).
 Usually when my mates have big parties with the DJs and the dance floor I would always be with the same bunch of people sitting down at a table and stoning while everyone else danced and grinded the night away.
 I intended to do the same there, but then after some time I got rather tipsy and when you're tipsy you're shaky and when there's music you start shaking to the music.
 Makes sense now why clubs are filled to the brim with all sorts of alcohol.
 Halfway through the night things started to get interesting: an obviously drunk girl tried to make out with me not once but TWICE.
 Being the gentleman I was though I just wriggled out of her arms and let her friend take care of her.
 And then towards the end another mounted me from behind when I bent down to tie a shoelace.
 Very interesting indeed.
 A real pity though because those two girls were rather good looking.

 My mid-terms are next week and it is because of this I shall be forced to start my feeble attempts at this activity known as 'studying'.
 I will try to include pictures next time and until then, happy boning.